| | |

 HALLOWEEN DOUGH CARDS

-Another easy hands-on addition are these simple Halloween dough cards.
-Everyone loves play-doh so here’s a way to give them a little guidance when they don’t always know what to make.
+Another easy hands-on addition is these simple Halloween dough cards.
+Everyone loves Play-Doh, so here’s a way to give them a little guidance when they don’t always know what to make.

 And there you have it!
 Tons of great ideas to keep Halloween Stress-Free!!!.